mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 #### Endianness

-The endianness determines how multi-byte values are stored in memory: little-endian architectures store the least significant byte first (like x86), while big-endian stores the most significant byte first, as illustrated in Table \ref{tab:endianness}.
+The endianness determines how multi-byte values are stored in memory: little-endian architectures store the least significant byte first (like x86), while big-endian stores the most significant byte first, as illustrated in \autoref{tab:endianness}.

 ```{=latex}
 \begin{table}[h]